Alban098/NEmuS/README.md

     F10 : Palette selection
     F12 : Help
 * 6502 CPU Emulation with basic decompiler
-* The ability to pause and advance Instruction by Instruction or Frame by Frame
+* The ability to pause and step Instruction by Instruction or Frame by Frame
 * 2C02 PPU Emulation with Palette, Pattern Table and Nametable Viewer
 * A Debug window (Powered by OpenGL) displaying :
   - The state of the CPU (Registers, Stack Pointer and Program Counter)